Adaptation to extrauterine life

 At the end of pregnancy, the fetus must take the journey of childbirth to leave the reproductive mother.
 Upon its entry to the air-breathing world, the newborn must begin to adjust to life outside the uterus.
 This is true for all viviparous animals; this article discusses humans as the most-researched example.

-The outside environment is a drastic change for the neonate, therefore the neonate must be assessed frequently and thoroughly.
-The apgar scale is an assessment performed immediately following birth.
-It consists of the assessment of heart rate, respiratory effort, muscle tone, reflex irritability, and generalized skin color.
+The outside environment is a drastic change for the neonate; therefore, the neonate must be assessed frequently and thoroughly.
+The Apgar scale is an assessment performed immediately following birth.
+It consists of assessing heart rate, respiratory effort, muscle tone, reflex irritability, and overall skin color.
 Apgar scoring is performed one minute and five minutes after birth.
 Scoring ranges from 0 to 10, with 0 indicating severe neonatal distress and 10 indicating a smooth transition to extrauterine life.

 Newborns transitioning into extrauterine life will undergo periods of reactivity.
 These periods are divided into three stages.
-The first stage occurs in the first 30 minutes of life; during this stage the infant is alert and responsive with heart rate peaking at 160-180 beats per minute and then stabilizes to a baseline rate of 100-120 beats per minute.
+The first stage occurs in the first 30 minutes of life; during this stage, the infant is alert and responsive with heart rate peaking at 160–180 beats per minute and then stabilizes to a baseline rate of 100–120 beats per minute.
 Crackles upon auscultation and irregular respirations are a normal finding.
-In the second stage, there is a decrease in responsiveness and motor activity which is often manifested as sleep.
+In the second stage, there is a decrease in responsiveness and motor activity, often manifesting as sleep.
 This period can last from 1–2 hours.
 The third stage marks the second period of reactivity.
-This period can occur anywhere in the first 2 to 8 hours after birth and lasts anywhere from 10 minutes to several hours.
+This period can occur anywhere from 2 to 8 hours after birth and lasts from 10 minutes to several hours.
 Tachycardia and tachypnea may be present during brief periods.
 Passing of meconium also occurs.